-Custody of a child is one aspect of the parent-child relationship that can be determined in a SAPCR.
-This page will provide information about how to get custody of a child through the courts.
+Custody of a child is one aspect of the parent-child relationship that can be determined in a SAPCR (suit affecting the parent-child relationship).

 Most people think of the terms "custody" and "visitation" when it comes to whom the child lives with.
 Texas law uses the terms "conservatorship," "possession," and "access."
 The links below provide more information about what these terms mean and how they are used.